Easing Seasonal Tensions: A Guide to Holiday Stress Relief for Seniors

 - Set realistic goals: Keep things simple.
 By acknowledging changes that come with age, adjusting expectations can go a long way toward reducing holiday stress.
 Observing the holiday with smaller gatherings that require little or no preparation can be just as fulfilling as past extravaganzas.

 - Stay in contact: If you can’t be with your family in person, or if attending or organizing a large family gathering is too much for you, use technology like FaceTime or Zoom to celebrate.
-You can have dinner together and celebrate other traditions like trimming the tree or lighting the menorah.
+You can have dinner together and celebrate other traditions, like trimming the tree or lighting the menorah.

 - Reminisce: Talking about people who are no longer with us is important.
 Keeping another person’s memory and image alive during the holidays can help maintain a sense of tradition.
-Trading stories like “remember the corny jokes Uncle Sam used to tell the kids at the table” provokes fond memories and brings comfort.
+Trading stories like “remember the corny jokes Dad used to tell the kids at the table” provokes fond memories and brings comfort.
 Light a candle for a loved one who has passed or propose a toast to their memory.

-Support and community in senior living
+Finding support and community in senior living during the holidays

-The beauty of living in a senior community like Orchard Cove is that residents actually seek each other out during the holidays.
+The beauty of living in a senior community is that residents actually seek each other out during the holidays.
 Many of our residents opt to stay here rather than go to family because they enjoy being with good friends who’ve made the same choice.
 Spending the holidays in their new home with good company is an example of a new tradition that can be just as fulfilling as those from the past.

-The holiday season should be a time of warmth and cheer, especially for older adults.
-If you or a loved one are experiencing the stress and challenges that may come with this time of year, you're not alone.
-At Hebrew SeniorLife, we understand the unique needs of seniors and offer support to make this season truly the most wonderful time of the year.
-Call us at 781-859-3088 or contact us online to learn about our senior living communities including Orchard Cove in Canton, MA, and NewBridge on the Charles in Dedham, MA.
+At Hebrew SeniorLife, we understand the unique needs of older adults and offer support to make this season truly the most wonderful time of the year.
+Call us at 617-363-8000 or find a service or community online to learn about our senior living communities, including Orchard Cove in Canton, MA, and NewBridge on the Charles in Dedham, MA.

 Blog Topics